martinalebachew/BrenerBot/README.md

 Designed mainly for group chats!

 > **Warning**
-> BrenerBot relies on Baileys to connect to the WhatsApp API.
+> BrenerBot relies on whatsapp-web.js to connect to the WhatsApp API.
 The connection _should_ be
 > stable and not trigger any bans.
 However, WhatsApp hates fun, so consider it as a possibility,
 > don't do anything stupid and pay attention to the API limits.